The Stack Effect Explained

 What is an example of the Stack Effect?

 An example of the Stack Effect can be seen in high-rise buildings during the colder months.
 The indoor air is warmer than the outdoor air, creating a pressure difference.
 This causes the warm indoor air to rise and escape through upper vents or openings, like the roof or windows on higher floors.
 As the warm air exits, it creates a vacuum effect, pulling in cooler air from the lower floors or the ground level of the building.
-This continuous cycle of warm air rising and being replaced by cooler air is a practical example of the Stack Effect.

 Is the Stack Effect real?